Vladimir7280/dash-masternode-tool/doc/deterministic-mn-migration.md

 * [Automatic method using own RPC node (M2)](#automatic-method-using-own-rpc-node-m2)
 * [Manual method using own FIX node (M3)](#manual-method-using-own-fix-node-m3)

-In the automatic method, the majority of activities are performed by DMT "in the background" and the required user interaction basically boils down to clicking the **Continue** button.
+In the automatic method, the majority of activities are performed by FIXMT "in the background" and the required user interaction basically boils down to clicking the **Continue** button.

-On the other hand, the manual method requires executing commands from the FIX Core debug console and copying the results back to DMT, so it is dedicated to more advanced users, who are not afraid of using a terminal-type user interface.
+On the other hand, the manual method requires executing commands from the FIX Core debug console and copying the results back to FIXMT, so it is dedicated to more advanced users, who are not afraid of using a terminal-type user interface.